Cristiano2132/design_patterns_python/decorator/decorator.md

 ### [Example 3: Value Operations](03_value_operations.py)

-Let's create a custom class called Value that will hold a number.

-Then add decorators that allow addition (Add) and subtraction (Sub) to a number (Value).

-The Add and Sub decorators can accept integers directly, a custom Value object or other Add and Sub decorators.

-Add, Sub and Value all implement the IValue interface and can be used recursively.

 **Context**

 In this example, we are designing a system for performing basic value operations like addition and subtraction using the Decorator Design Pattern.
 We have a custom class called Value that can hold a numerical value.
 We want to extend this class to support operations such as addition and subtraction using decorators.